 Will we share your personal data?

-We will never share the personal data we hold with anyone outside of Transition Tynedale, except when required to do so legally i.e. to law enforcement agencies.
+We will never share the personal data we hold with anyone outside of Transition Tynedale, except when required to do so legally e.g. to law enforcement agencies.

-Your personal data will not be shared between separate Transition Tynedale projects: If you are on a mailing list for one project you will not be added to any other Transition Tynedale mailing lists.
+Your personal data will not be shared between separate Transition Tynedale projects: If you are on a mailing list for one project you will not be added to any other Transition Tynedale mailing lists without you requesting this.

 How can you access, delete, or amend your personal data?

-Under EU data protection regulations (GDPR) individuals have specific rights regarding their personal data:
+Under UK and EU data protection regulations (GDPR) individuals have specific rights regarding their personal data: